ErnestCYW/ShutterSwipe/README.md

 - As an amateur photographer, I want to meet and learn from like-minded and similar styled photographers.

-- As an amateur photographer, I want to discover new perspectives and meet up with other skilled photographers to go on walks and events to take photos.
+- As an amateur photographer, I want to discover new perspectives and form a community with other photographers.

 - As an amateur photographer, I want to connect with professional photographers to up my level and learn new things.